medvision-io/docs/content/pages/adding-new-model-to-app/managing-models-in-viwere.md

 /studies/series/instances
 ```
 - __Modalities__ - If your model is restricted to specific modalities then select them from the list.
 Otherwise, it will be available for every modality.
+- __Series/Instance data filters__ - list of data filters if model requires specific data from the DICOM study (see [Managing Data Filters](latest/managing-data-filters)).